axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="getMetrics"></a> getMetrics()

 ### Description
-From the `url` loads metrics for the `entity`, which satisfy `expression`.
+Loads metrics for `entity` from a defined `url`, which satisfies `expression`.
 Additional `queryParameters` can be specified.
-Returns sorted names of loaded metrics.
+Returns the sorted names of loaded metrics.
 The returned array includes the `list.escape()` function, which escapes any commas in each element.

 ### Syntax